Goca7/book-club-full-stack-project/README.md

 - The Review model will store reviews users leave for each book.
 It is linked both to the Book and the User models.

+### WishList Model:

+- The WishList Model will store information about the books that users have added to their "Want-to-read"list.
+It is linked both to the Book and the User models.

+- The added_at field will automatically record the timestamp when a book is added to the list.

 ### User Model:

 - The User model is provided by Django.